-On the positive side, constructive behaviors actually lead to spouses feeling better and more satisfied about the marriage.
+On the positive side, constructive behaviors actually lead to spouses feeling better and more satisfied with the marriage.

 On the other hand, destructive behaviors in both newlyweds and longer married couples predicted divorce up to seven years later.
-“Predicted” is a key word there: it means that an increase presence of the destructive behaviors showed a higher probability of divorce.
+“Predicted” is a keyword there: it means that an increased presence of the destructive behaviors showed a higher probability of divorce.
 Withdrawal behaviors were no better (research from Gottman and colleagues).